How to grow dogwood

 Dogwood varieties to grow

-- Cornus kousa ‘China Girl’ – white bracts in June followed by strawberry like fruits after a hot summer.
+- Cornus kousa ‘China Girl’ – a flowering dogwood, it has white bracts in June followed by strawberry like fruits after a hot summer.
 A small hardy tree or shrub reaching 6m

 - Cornus mas – a valuable winter-flowering hardy shrub.
 Offers tiny scented yellow flowers on bare stems in January and February.
 Height 3m